Olivia Newton-John: Residences and citizenship

 Although principally raised in Australia, Newton-John remained a British subject throughout her childhood.
 She initially pursued Australian citizenship in 1981 with an application that Prime Minister Malcolm Fraser was asked to expedite.
 However, she finally became an Australian citizen in 1994.

 After relocating from England to the United States in late 1974, Newton-John set up residence in Malibu, California, where for 35 years she owned various real estate, including a horse ranch and several beachfront properties.

 In June 2009, Newton-John and her second husband, John Easterling, purchased a new $4.1 million home in Jupiter Inlet, Florida.
 In 2013, while renovations were being done on the property and the couple was not there, a contractor committed suicide on the estate, which at the time was up for sale.
 Following the death on the premises, Newton-John and Easterling bought a nearby condo; their larger home lingered on and off the market for two years but was eventually sold in 2015 to a Swedish advertising executive for $5 million.

 In 2015, the couple purchased a $5.3 million, 12-acre horse ranch in the Santa Ynez Valley outside Santa Barbara.
-Her widower sold the estate, known as Indian Way, in early 2025 for $7.9 million.
+Easterling sold the estate, known as Indian Way, in early 2025 for $7.9 million.